 The first sight of this majestic 200-miles long canyon leaves you in no doubt that it is one of the 7 natural wonders of the world.
 We chose the South Rim to enter Grand Canyon and made our way to the village.
 Apart from hiking of course, biking is a good and compact way for a couple / family to take in the highlights of the Canyon.
 You can read more about our Grand Canyon bike tour and best viewpoints at South Rim here.

 I would urge you to not do just a day trip the Grand Canyon.
 Stay the night and enjoy not just the sunset and starry night but also the stunning dawn breaking over the canyon.
 The lodging and eating options inside the Grand Canyon are highly in demand so you would need to book months in advance for the season.
+We had visited Fish River Canyon on a road trip in Namibia almost a decade ago, but the visit to the largest canyon in the world was unparalleled.

 On the second full day at the Grand Canyon, we chose to drive to the Lower Antelope Canyon and the Horseshoe Bend.
 Everyone needs to take a guided tour inside the Lower Antelope Canyon and I can assure you it was well worth the drive.